ni/nimi-python/docs/nidcpower/class.rst

     :param resource_name:

+        If independent_channels is True (default), this
+        argument specifies the NI-DCPower resources to use in the session.
+NI-DCPower resources can be names of the instrument(s) assigned by Measurement & Automation Explorer (MAX) and the channel(s) to initialize.
+Specify the instrument(s) and channel(s) using the form PXI1Slot3/0,PXI1Slot3/2-3,PXI1Slot4/2-3 or
+        PXI1Slot3/0,PXI1Slot3/2:3,PXI1Slot4/2:3, where PXI1Slot3 and PXI1Slot4 are
+        instrument resource names and 0, 2, and 3 are channels.

-        Specifies the **resourceName** assigned by Measurement & Automation Explorer (MAX), for example "PXI1Slot3" where "PXI1Slot3" is an instrument's **resourceName**. **resourceName** can also be a logical IVI name.
+        If independent_channels is False, this parameter specifies the resource_name assigned by Measurement & Automation Explorer (MAX), for example "PXI1Slot3" where "PXI1Slot3" is an instrument's resource_name. resource_name can also be a logical IVI name.

-    :type resource_name: str
+    :type resource_name: str, list, tuple

     :param channels:

         Specifies which output channel(s) to include in a new session.
 Specify multiple channels by using a channel list or a channel range.
 A channel list is a comma (,) separated sequence of channel names (for example, 0,2 specifies channels 0 and 2).
 A channel range is a lower bound channel followed by a hyphen (-) or colon (:) followed by an upper bound channel (for example, 0-2 specifies channels 0, 1, and 2).

-In the Running state, multiple output channel configurations are performed sequentially based on the order specified in this parameter.
-If you do not specify any channels, by default all channels on the device are included in the session.
+        If independent_channels is True and a channels argument is supplied, resource_name will be combined with channels to form a resource string that specifies the instrument and channel(s).
+This operation is only valid if resource_name refers to a single device.
+To create a session across channels on multiple devices, do not provide a channels argument and use a resource_name of the form described above.